arielgee/Sage-Like/.misc/tasks.md

 ### low priority (bellow zero priority)
 * detect at runtime that NetworkError is CORS when console shows ""Cross-Origin Request Blocked ..." (see above `Access-Control-Allow-...`)
-* new preference "Show humongous informational tooltip when mouse hovers over the filter widget"
 * MDN - DataTransfer.effectAllowed: Following is not correct 'Assigning a value to effectAllowed in events other than dragstart has no effect'
 	* make a POC and post in somewhere. must be a sidebar webextension!
 * support for microformats2 feeds.
 Items are HTML elements that are markup using the class attribute (class="h-feed", class="h-entry" etc.).